 The strategic sourcing manager is in charge of the more important and high-value purchases.
 Becoming a strategic sourcing manager requires an analytical mind and tactical spending.
 The sourcing manager is a role that is usually present in bigger companies

 I bet your number one question right now is how to get find those procurement jobs and how to get hired too.

-Well, that’s very easy; all you have to do is check out our Negotiation Gamechanger Certificate Program, get yourself signed up and we’ll teach you everything that you need to know.
+Well, that’s very easy; all you have to do is check out our Negotiation Course For Procurement Professionals, get yourself signed up and we’ll teach you everything that you need to know.

 Okay, that sounds incredibly easy, right?
 That’s just a little joke from us to you, our dear readers.